France Arrests Man Over Murder Of Wife And Four Children

-Paris: French police on Tuesday arrested a 33-year-old man suspected of murdering his wife and their four children who were found dead at home on Christmas Day, a prosecutor said.
+(MENAFN- Gulf Times) French police on Tuesday arrested a 33-year-old man with a history of psychiatric illness on suspicion of murdering his wife and their four children, a prosecutor said.

-Authorities discovered the bodies of the 35-year-old and her children -- aged nine months, four, seven and 10 years old -- in their flat in the town of Meaux east of Paris on Monday evening, after worried friends and family sounded the alarm, local prosecutor Jean-Baptiste Bladier said.
+Authorities found the bodies of the 35-year-old woman and her children - aged nine months, four, seven and 10 years old - at home in the town of Meaux east of Paris on Monday evening, after worried friends and family sounded the alarm, local prosecutor Jean-Baptiste Bladier said.

-The French man, who trained as a plumber, had already been detained in 2019 after trying to kill himself and stabbing his partner in the shoulder blade when she was pregnant with their third child, but she had refused to press charges, Bladier said.

-Documents found in their home indicated he had been receiving psychiatric treatment since 2017.
+He was treated again after that attack, and said he did not mean to harm her.
+The case was dropped as he was deemed to be“mentally deficient”.

 A police source said the mother was lying in the corridor, while the children were found dead in their rooms, in the kitchen and bathroom.